-The most important part of running a seasonal SEO campaign is measuring progress as it is happening, since there is typically only a short window of time to drive results.
+The most important part of running a seasonal campaign is measuring progress as it is happening, since there is typically only a short window of time to drive results.

-According to Art Enke, year-over-year organic traffic to seasonal pages provides the clearest indication of success.
+Year-over-year organic traffic to seasonal pages provides the clearest indication of success.

-After reviewing key SEO metrics like goal completion, bounce rate, time on site, organic-driven revenue, and organic traffic, identify which pages need to be further optimized in order to better perform during this highly competitive shopping season.
+Then, identify which pages need to be further optimized in order to better perform during this highly competitive shopping season.

-“It doesn’t do any good to rank number one 10 months of the year if you get outranked during the two months that drive 90 percent of the traffic,” notes Brian Wood of Wayfair.
-“There is often a huge flux in rankings right around the peak season as all the sites gear up their SEO efforts.”
+It doesn’t do any good to rank number one 10 months of the year if you get outranked during the two months that drive 90% of the traffic.
+There’s often a huge flux in rankings right around the peak season as all the sites gear up their SEO efforts.

 Revenue Is On the Line, So Prioritize SEO & CRO

 Now’s the time to make those “Just Fix It” SEO and CRO fixes—the low-hanging fruit that will give your ecomm site an immediate boost this holiday.